kengwit/CrackDetectorDoc/README.md

 # The Neural Network

-The current implemented convolution neural network is based on the paper:
+The current implemented CNN is based on the paper:

 Young-Jin Cha and Wooram Choi - "Deep Learning-Based Crack Damage Detection Using Convolutional Neural Networks" https://www.researchgate.net/publication/315613676_Deep_Learning-Based_Crack_Damage_Detection_Using_Convolutional_Neural_Networks